OA Membership

 Purpose of the Order of the Arrow

-- To recognize those Scout campers who best exemplify the Scout Oath and Law in their daily lives
+- Recognize those who exemplify the Scout Oath and Law in their daily lives and, through that recognition, cause others to act in the same way.

-- To crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others
+- Reinforce a life purpose of leadership in cheerful service to others.

 The Order of the Arrow (OA) was founded by Dr. E. Urner Goodman and Carroll A. Edson in 1915 at the Treasure Island Camp of the Philadelphia Council, Boy Scouts of America.
 It became an official program experiment in 1922 and was approved as part of the Scouting program in 1934.
 In 1948, the OA was recognized as the BSA's national brotherhood of honor campers and became an official part of the national camping program of the Boy Scouts of America.
 Today, the OA is recognized as Scouting's National Honor Society.